If you would like to receive email updates when biological assessment guidance is added or updated, please sign up for our BA Authors list

 If a project involves impact pile driving where sound pressures generated may be above the disturbance thresholds for aquatic listed species (through in-water transmission) noise monitoring may be required.
-The Underwater Noise Monitoring Plan template (doc 100 kb) contains the standard monitoring protocol required for WSDOT projects.
+The Underwater Noise Monitoring Plan template (doc 319 kb) contains the standard monitoring protocol required for WSDOT projects.
 The Underwater Noise Monitoring Plan template should be filled in with project specific information and then included in the BA as an appendix.
+This template will apply to all new projects beginning 60 days after the date of the FHWG cover letter (98 kb).
 Check this webpage for the most current version of the template prior to using the plan.

 WSDOT Standard Fish Moving Protocol - August 2012

 WSDOT's Standard Fish Moving Protocol (pdf 164 kb) should be used for projects requiring fish removal or exclusion from a project work area due to in-water work and/or de-watering activities.

 NEPA/SEPA Fish, Wildlife & Vegetation Protocols and Templates